JiwonJJeong/battleship/README.md

 - Algorithmically interact with DS for specific problems -- like determining disallowed drop locations during setup time

 ## Skills Used: Web Dev
-- Manipulate DOM dynamically using dynamic identifiers and CSS pseudoclasses
+- Manipulate DOM dynamically using dynamic identifiers, CSS combinators, and CSS pseudoclasses
 - Combine event delegation, listeners, HTML attributes, and Drag and Drop API to allow board setup with drag and drop
 - Mirror HTML structure with nested selectors and use private variables for maintainable CSS